The Proving Duel

 Dense got louder.
 "No?
 What's the matter Teacup, you're not afraid are you?
 If you've got a problem, then fight me.
 Let's settle it."

 "So you are a coward!"
 His voice projected across the field.
-Commander Lions rolled his eyes and approached as he continued, "You're a coward and a weakling, too afraid that he's not strong enough to face off against me yourself!"
+Commander Lions head dropped and approached as Dense continued, "You're a coward and a weakling, too afraid that he's not strong enough to face off against me yourself!"

-"I'm sure Slide would be more than happy to put you in your place again."
+"I'm sure Slide would be more than happy to put you in your place."

 "Are you so far above us that you send your lackeys to do what you can't!?"